OpenAdaptAI/OpenAdapt/README.md

 except that we use Large Multimodal Models instead of conventional RPA tools.

 The direction is adjacent to [Adept.ai](https://adept.ai/), with some key differences:
-1. OpenAdapt is model agnostic
+1. OpenAdapt is model agnostic.
-2. OpenAdapt generates prompts automatically (auto-prompted, not user-prompted)
+2. OpenAdapt generates prompts automatically by **learning from human demonstration** (auto-prompted, not user-prompted).
+This means that agents are **grounded** in **existing processes**, which mitigates hallucinations and ensures successful task completion.
-3. OpenAdapt works with all types of desktop GUIs, including virtualized (e.g. Citrix) and web
+3. OpenAdapt works with all types of desktop GUIs, including virtualized (e.g. Citrix) and web.
-4. OpenAdapt is open source (MIT license)
+4. OpenAdapt is open source (MIT license).

 ## Features